 Germany unveils cannabis liberalization plan, with caveats

-BERLIN (AP) — Germany’s health minister on Wednesday unveiled plans to decriminalize the possession of up to 30 grams (1 ounce) of cannabis and allow the sale of the substance to adults for recreational purposes.
+BERLIN (AP) — Germany’s health minister unveiled a plan Wednesday to decriminalize the possession of up to 30 grams (about 1 ounce) of cannabis and to allow the sale of the substance to adults for recreational purposes in a controlled market.

-A question mark remains over whether the plan approved by the Cabinet will go ahead because the government first wants to be sure that it is compatible with European Union law.
-Health Minister Karl Lauterbach said it will only go ahead with legislation if that is the case.
+Berlin will check with the European Union’s executive commission whether the plan approved by the German government is in line with EU laws and would proceed with legislation “on this basis” only if it gets the green light, Health Minister Karl Lauterbach said.

+Lauterbach said the new rules could serve as “a model for Europe.”
+Realistically, they won’t take effect before 2024, he said.

-The plan calls for the sale of cannabis to adults at licensed outlets, and the aim is to combat the black market, Lauterbach said.
-He added that the government intends to regulate the market tightly.
+The plan calls for cannabis to be grown under license and sold to adults at licensed outlets to combat the black market, Lauterbach said.
+Individuals would be allowed to grow up to three plants, and to buy or possess 20 to 30 grams of marijuana.

+If the legislation comes as planned, “this would be, on the one hand, the most liberal cannabis legalization project in Europe, and on the other hand it would also be the most tightly regulated market,” Lauterbach said.

+He said “better youth and health protection” are the key aims of the government’s proposal.

 Among other liberalizing plans, the government has removed from Germany’s criminal code a ban on doctors “advertising” abortion services.
 It also wants to ease the path to German citizenship, lift restrictions on dual citizenship and reduce the minimum age for voting in national and European elections from 18 to 16.